jeremyButtler/freezeTB/README.md

 # Updates:

+- 2026-03-30:
+  - added a read depth graph (not mean) to the tclTk GUI
 - 2026-03-18:
   - set TclTk GUI to remake graphs on every freezeTB run, (only exception is if graphing is turned off)